-If this protocol has been enabled, it will automatically be used for discovering
+If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.

 Disable intrusion prevention Log every Live

 Messenger query

 When this option is selected, the scan of the Live Messenger protocol will be disabled and traffic will be authorized if the filter policy allows it.